defo-project/ech-dev-utils/howtos/haproxy.md

 Our test script is [testhaproxy.sh](../scripts/testhaproxy.sh) with our minimal config in [haproxymin.conf](../configs/haproxymin.conf).
-The test script starts lighttpd as needed to act as the back-end web server.
+The test script starts lighttpd as needed to act as the backend web server.
 (You'll need to manually kill that when done with it.)

-A typical pre-existing haproxy config for terminating TLS will include lines like the following for listeners in "http mode":
+A typical pre-existing haproxy config for terminating TLS will include lines like the following for listeners in a "mode http" frontend:

 ```bash
     bind :7443 ssl crt cadir/foo.example.com.pem
 ```

-We extend that to support ECH shared mode via the ECH keyword that can be followed by a filename or directory name, e.g.:
+We extend that to support ECH shared mode via the ``ech`` keyword that can be followed by a filename or directory name, e.g.:

 ```bash